waste-of-kindergarten/xpython37-v0.1/python/Doc/using/cmdline.rst

 .. envvar:: PYTHONCASEOK

    If this is set, Python ignores case in :keyword:`import` statements.
-This only works on Windows and macOS.
+This only works on Windows and OS X.

 .. envvar:: PYTHONDONTWRITEBYTECODE